Personal information management: Group information management

 Group information management (GIM, usually pronounced with a soft "G") has been written about elsewhere in the context of PIM.
 The study of GIM, in turn, has clear relevance to the study of computer-supported cooperative work (CSCW).
 GIM is to CSCW as PIM is to HCI.
 Just as concerns of PIM substantially overlap with but are not fully subsumed by concerns of HCI (nor vice versa), concerns of GIM overlap with but are not subsumed by concerns of CSCW.
-Information in support of GIM activities can be in non-digital forms such as paper calendars and bulletin boards that don't involve computers.
+Information in support of GIM activities can be in non-digital forms such as paper calendars and bulletin boards that do not involve computers.

 Group and social considerations frequently enter into a person's PIM strategy.
 For example, one member of a household may agree to manage medical information for everyone in the household (e.g., shot records) while another member of the household manages financial information for the household.
 But the collaborative organization and sharing of information is often difficult because, for example, the people working together in a group may have many different perspectives on how best to organize information.